Skip to main content

 BE-version

-Insert the SD card into the card reader and connect it to your computer.
+Insert the SD card into the reader and connect it to the computer.

-Follow these steps to write the image using dd:
+Follow the steps below to write the image with dd.

-First, check the list of devices by running the following command before and after inserting the SD card to identify the corresponding device name of the SD card:
+1. Inspect the device list before and after inserting the SD card to determine the device node:

 lsblk